Aureum Resort @ Governors Residence

 Good sized bungalows to stay in featuring sit-outs

 Works well as a way-point to reach Hsipaw

-Call us on 858 523 9000 to start planning your vacation to Aureum Resort @ Governors Residence or take a look at our itineraries to Rural Burma
+Call us on 020 3993 8476 to start planning your holiday to Aureum Resort @ Governors Residence or take a look at our itineraries to Myanmar (Burma)

 The Aureum Pyin Oo Lwin’s main highlight is the restored Governor’s Residence which features five rooms which are generally booked for groups of friends.
 It has its own dining room, bar and indoor swimming pool.
 It is an exact replica of the building which was bombed by the Japanese in the Second World War and it is very much like stepping back in time.